Lesson 7 of 8

 - A large text box where I paste raw notes from a meeting

-- A button that sends the notes to the Claude API and returns a formatted summary
+- A button that sends the notes to an AI model and returns a formatted summary

 - The summary should include: Key Decisions, Action Items (with owner if mentioned), and a brief Summary section